Jenkins-Of-Ewelme Web Site

 Brief History

-Although the additional high quality cable installation between Wallingford exchange and Ewelme in 2007 provided the opportunity for some 50 extra households to get hold of an ADSL connection for the first time, it still left a number of residents without the ability to connect to the Internet using Broadband.
-The WiFi based Ewelme Community Wireless Network (LocustWorld Mesh) has provided a number of households (13 at one time or another) with a sub 1 Mbs (Megabits per second) connection, who would otherwise not have been able to get onto the Internet other than by using a 56 Kbs (Kilobits per second) dial-up modem (see Ewelme Wireless Broadband).
-However, it has been absolutely necessary for these users to be located within 'line-of-sight' of various interconnected 'nodes' or Access Points positioned in various places within the village, and this community service cannot therefore be utilized by very many.
+Although the additional 'high quality' cable installation between Wallingford exchange and Ewelme in 2007 provided the opportunity for some 50 extra households to get hold of a basic broadband connection for the first time, it still left a number of residents without the ability to connect to the Internet at all.
+The Wi-Fi based 'Ewelme Community Wireless Network' initially provided a number of households (13 at one time or another) with a sub 1 Mbs (Megabits per second) connection, who would otherwise not have been able to get onto the Internet other than by using a 56 Kbs (Kilobits per second) dial-up modem (see Ewelme Wireless Network).
+However, it was necessary for these users to be located within 'line-of-sight' of various interconnected 'nodes' or Access Points positioned in various places within the village (Church and private dwellings), and this community service could not therefore be utilized by very many.

 Evolving Technology

-3logo o2logo orangelogo vodafonelogo virginlogo T mobile logo Click the icons to see suppliers' products.
+3logo vodafonelogoT mobile logoorangelogo virginlogo o2logoClick the icons to see suppliers' products.

 3G Mast Location